 What are the benefits for the reader and writer?

 • Significant reductions in search time, coupled with large gains in accuracy – employees find the right information, much more quickly.

-• Usage – that is, reliance on the documentation – went up in this study by 38%.
-This means that people weren’t asking somebody else for help or, worse, just taking a wild guess at how to do their jobs.
+• Increase in usage – that is, reliance on the documentation.
+This means that less people are asking somebody else for help or, worse, just taking a wild guess at how to do their jobs.

 • Initial learning is strengthened, meaning that training is more effective and takes less time.
 Also, there’s less need for retraining.

-• Error rates reduced by over 50% so there was less need for re-work.
+• Error rates are reduced, so there is less need for re-work.

 • Reductions in reading time means employees can be more productive, rather than spending time painfully navigating their way through a confusing manual or website.